 Tractography

-Tractography is the only tool we have today that allows us to noninvasively model white matter trajectories throughout the brain [4].
+Tractography is the only tool we have today that allows us to noninvasively model fiber tracts and their development exhaustively throughout the brain [4].
 Tractography imaging has demonstrated itself to have considerable potential in neuroscientific analyses [5] [13] [6], however, tractography has yet to become a gold standard imaging technique relied upon clinically for the management of any given medical condition.

-Although current tractography methods do not track axons directly (fiber tracking is based on inferring the tract's presence based on neighboring voxel diffusion profiles) and have varying accuracy by technique, there is clear potential value from mapping fiber bundles in white matter towards better understanding the structural organization of white matter [3] [8].
-These analytic technologies can allow neuroscientists to test hypotheses , such as whether the autistic exhibit abnormally reduced or increased fiber tract connections between key brain regions relative to neurotypical controls.
-Until recently, this analysis could not previously have been accomplished in a living human.
+Although current tractography methods do not track axons directly (fiber tracking is based on inferring the tract's presence based on neighboring voxel diffusion profiles) and have varying accuracy by technique, there is clear potential value from mapping fiber bundles towards better understanding the structural organization of the brain [3] [8].
+These analytic technologies can allow neuroscientists to test hypotheses , such as whether the autistic exhibit abnormally reduced or increased fiber tract connectivity between key brain regions relative to neurotypical controls.
+Until recently, this analysis could not previously have been accomplished in a living human, and only very recently has the emergence of clinical data of sufficient quality become available for mapping out fiber tract development as part of the delivery of patient care.

 Common approaches to tractography involve tracking fiber tracts based on adjacent water diffusion profiles with the least angular deviations between voxels.
-This voxel based imaging method is typically performed within a single volume that measures a few cubic millimeters, which can, in turn, involve many thousands of axons.
+This voxel-based imaging method is typically performed within a single volume that measures a few cubic millimeters, which can, in turn, involve many thousands of axons.
 The scale disparity between our cubic millimeter macro-scale voxel based measurements and the number of axons involved in the MRI signals acquired results in assumptions and approximations being made when researchers correlate structural connectivity and function.

 Previous research has validated these assumptions by demonstrating reasonable agreement among structural, functional, and historical fiber tracking results.
-This research suggests that a simple model of direct anatomical connectivity between regions of interest in the brain is capable of explaining much of the observed correlations in neural activity[17], however, traditional diffusion tensor imaging based analyses have also been reported to be unreliable[9][4].
-Unfortunately, there is no ability to detect the presence of synapses or to determine whether a pathway is functional.
-False positives and negatives are inevitable given the spatial resolution, especially in regions of heavy fiber crossing or complexity [5].
+This research suggests that a simple model of direct anatomical connectivity between regions of interest in the brain can be capable of explaining much of the observed correlations in neural activity[17], however, traditional diffusion tensor imaging based analyses have also been reported to be unreliable[9][4].
+Unfortunately, there is no ability to detect the presence of synapses or to determine whether a pathway is functional when relying on diffusion MRI.
+False positives and negatives are inevitable given the spatial resolution, especially in regions of heavy fiber crossing or structural complexity [5].

 Current technology landscape